 - An estimate of the current print load (i.e. pages remaining to print) by inspecting past print history.
 The estimate is done by using a Pages Per Minute (PPM) for an average printer, however PaperCut NG will improve on the PPM value by "watching" the printer and learning over time. - The printer that is likely to get the job done quickest is selected. - If all printers are currently equal (e.g. all idle), then a random printer is selected.
-This ensures that over time, load is distributed evenly. - Printers currently in an error condition are avoided if possible.
+This ensures that over time, load is distributed evenly. - Printers currently in an error condition are avoided if possible. - (Optionally) Printers a user has recently printed to.

 Find Me Printing also makes use of printer load balancing while giving users the option of where to send their print job.
-For more information about Find Me Printing see Section 11.1, "Find Me Printing".
+For more information about Find Me Printing see Section 12.1, "Find Me Printing".